kubos/kubos/test/integration/linux/ISIS-OBC/iobc-qa-plan.rst

 Kubers should add any bugs to the appropriate Kubos Trello board and mark them with the "Bug" label.

-ISIS members should send any bugs found to Kubos via Slack or email.
+ISIS members should open `GitHub issues within the main Kubos repo<https://github.com/kubostech/kubos/issues`__ for any bugs found.

 Testing Plan
 ------------